microchip-pic-avr-examples/pic18f47q10-clc-ir-communication-transmitter-mplab/README.md

 ## Timer 4

-Timer 4 is configured in monostable mode to detect switch press and release event of switche S1 respectively.
+Timer 4 is configured in monostable mode to detect switch press and release event of switch S1 respectively.
 Switch S1 is used as timer reset source to start the Timer 4 as shown in the figure 5.

 <p align="center">
   <img width=auto height=auto src="images/timer4.png">